wp-plugins/sexybookmarks/readme.txt

 * Credit goes to [Joojen](http://www.keege.com) for translating to Chinese
 * Credit goes to [Javier Pimienta](http://cpcdisseny.net) for translating to Spanish
 * Credit goes to [Giovanni Zuccaro](http://www.giovannizuccaro.it) for updating the Italian translation
-* Credit goes to [Ömer Taylan Tugut](http://www.tuguts.com) for translating to Turkish
+* Credit goes to [Omer Taylan Tugut](http://www.tuguts.com) for translating to Turkish
 * Credit goes to [Gunther Wegner](http://gwegner.de) for translating to German
 * Credit goes to [Mads Floe](http://hardwareblog.dk) for translating to Danish
 * Credit goes to [Svend Olaf Olsen](http://www.mediaprod.no) for translating to Norwegian